 Imagine receiving a message from me a month ago.
 Would you engage with that message?
 The answer is, you probably would not.
 But, imagine receiving an SMS from someone you know.
 The situation changes, and that message is much more likely to be opened.
+The physician's engagement increases, especially if the message is a personalized video content.

 Physicians are overwhelmed with the number of messages they receive, so the proper context matters.
 Physicians need to understand why they are receiving the message.
 So they need to know what the context is, why is the message sent to them.